Vishnu252005/TKM-Notes/README.md

 keytool -list -v -keystore android/app/upload-keystore.jks
 // to check the id of keystore.jks

+// if there is an error like this Your Android App Bundle is signed with the wrong key.
+Ensure that your App Bundle is signed with the correct signing key and try again.
+Your App Bundle is expected to be signed with the certificate with fingerprint:
+SHA1: 4A:BE:8F:EE:0E:65:B6:47:2A:9A:3E:26:25:C0:91:8D:BC:47:8B:E2
+but the certificate used to sign the App Bundle you uploaded has fingerprint:
+SHA1: A0:6B:1D:A6:3C:04:12:F2:CE:94:AC:62:DF:22:DD:C2:84:F3:0D:E9
+ -- just remove the signingConfig = signingConfigs.release from build.gradle

 //when running on google play console create new relaease or new signing key  then upload the
 // apk or aab